AlenaBukilic/research-helper/README.md

 - **Model**: GPT-4o-mini
 - **Tools**: `send_email` function tool
 - **Purpose**: Converts markdown reports to HTML and sends via SendGrid to user-provided email addresses
 - **Behavior**: Only runs when the user opts in via the "Send report via email" checkbox and provides an email address.
 Handled via agent handoff from the Research Manager Agent.
+Relies on agent instructions to call the send_email tool only once per research session.

 ## Technologies